volt4g3s/VSD/README.md

 - **Professional Help**: If you're having difficulty removing the virus, seek assistance from professional service providers or software support.

 ## DISCLAIMER
-Please do not install it.
+Please do not install it, because this is only for learning.
 Use of this application is entirely at the user's own risk.
-We are not responsible for any losses or problems arising from the use of this application.
+We are not responsible for any losses or problems arising from this application.

 ---